About the programme

 If you have passed courses/projects before you complete the qualifying Bachelor's degree, these can be included in the assessment, even though they are not part of the Bachelor's degree program.

-Unless you have a legal right of admission to the programme you are applying for, you are required to document proficiency in English.
+You are required to document that you fulfil the language requirement English B, unless you have a legal right of admission to the programme you are applying for.

 Application deadline for Danish applicants and applicants from within the EU, EEA and Switzerland.

 Open for applications from 16 January.
-You will receive a reply by 10 June.
+You will receive a reply by 15 May.

 Application deadline for applicants from outside the EU, EEA and Switzerland.

 Open for applications from 15 November.
-You will receive a reply by 1 May.
+You will receive a reply by 13 March.

 Choose the category below that fits you and read more about how to apply for admission.
 You will also find information about application deadlines and documentation on the websites.